INTRAVENOUS SEDATION DENTISTRY MCCORDSVILLE

 We offer our patients the option of intravenous sedation for many of our procedures.
 Browse the page below to learn more about sedation dentistry.
 It’s easy to schedule your appointment with us.

 Just click “schedule now” as soon as you’re ready.

 If you have had bad experiences in the past that make you uncomfortable with the dentist, don't worry.
-You won't have to experience any part of the procedure once the IV is in place.

 Patients with behavioral issues that couldn't normally see the dentist are able to receive care.